AlineFierobe/vue_dashboard_v2/README.md

 ## Licence

-This project is under `CC-BY-ND` licence
+This project is under `Zero` licence, you can use it for yourself